-The room is E11 and plans are in place to sub-divide the room in order to provide seperate male and female space.
+The rooms are H12 and H13.
 A shower room with ablution facilities for all to use is located between floor G and floor H (currently marked H10).

 Can I book a Quiet Room?

 No, these rooms are available for anyone to use without the need to inform anyone.
 If you need a room for your group to meet, you should book meeting space via Resource Booker or go through the Conference & Lettings Team.

 Can I display materials in a Quiet Room?